top of page

 Why Choose Equi-Fit?

-• Equine Rehabilitation & Wellness Services
+• Equine Rehabilitation & Wellness Services – Supporting recovery, mobility, and overall health.

-• Personalized Care & Attention
+• Personalized Care & Attention – Limited stalls ensure hands-on, consistent care.

 Horse in a Cold Salt Water Therapy Machine